alphagov/government-service-design-manual/service-manual/technology/security-as-enabler.md

 ###6.
 "I'm not a target for cyber attack!"

 Sometimes it is obvious that attackers are going to be interested in getting hold of your sensitive information - it has clear value to someone.
-However, immediate financial reward isn't the only reason Government IT systems get attacked.
+However, immediate financial reward isn't the only reason government IT systems get attacked.

 Attackers may be disgruntled insiders, seeking to disrupt or embarrass an organisation.
 Attacks may come from protest groups, seeking a platform for their views.
 Or attacks may seek to use one system as a point to launch attacks on another - so you might not be the primary target, but might unwittingly be a conduit to them.